-Table 1 The models of the PFAM families with a predicted TM-score above 0.55.
-In the columns: the family name, the PFAM ID, the Uniprot ID of the sequence used for the modelling, the predicted TM-score, the best template PDB ID, the Swismodel GMQE score, the identity between the target/template alignment, the TM-score between the contact-based model and the homology model
+In Fig. 8, the superimposition between homology modelling and contact based model is shown.
+In all three the protein family there is a substantial agreement between the two approaches.
+MORN 2 family contact-based and homology model are in agreement except for loops and the bend of the central beta-strand.

-https://github.com/ElofssonLab/Claudio/blob/master/Repeats/Figures/Figure%209.png
+Figure 8.
+High quality protein models. a) Superimposition between the contact-based models and the Homology Model performed with Chimera [34] and their respective TM-score.
+In red, the contact-based models and in light blue Homology models. b) Protein model of SPW family in the membrane (light brown).
+On the left in blue and red the two repeated units on the right in red the SPW motif. c ) Protein model of Curlin repeats, in blue and red the repeated units.

-Figure 9 Comparison between the contact-based model and homology modelling.
-The superposition between the contact-based model (red) and the homology model (blue) and respective TM-score.
+The RTTN N is the family showing the lowest TM-score between the two models mostly due to a different rearrangement of the firsts three alpha-helices.
+Has to be mentioned, however, that despite a high probability score, the identity between the target and the best template is only 7% (Figure S1b) making hard to determine which is the best model.

-SPW family (PF03779)
+In RHS repeat family, the score between the contact-based models and the homology model share a TM-score of 0.58.
+Only the N terminal is modelled in a different with an extra beta-strand in the contact-based model and an alpha helix in the template-based modelling.
+However, we argue that in this case, the contact-based modelling overperform the Homology model; indeed the contact prediction mode is in agreement with the secondary structure prediction that predicts an N-terminal Beta strand (Figure S1c).

-According to the PFAM database [27], the SPW family is present in Bacteria and Archaea, and each protein consists of one or two repeat units.
-Furthermore, some members also contain an additional domain, either a Vitamin K epoxide reductase (PF07884) or an NAD-dependent epimerase/dehydratase (PF01370).
-Each repeat unit is formed by two transmembrane alpha-helices and is characterised by an SPW motif [28].
-According to our model, the repeated motif is buried in the membrane symmetrically located close to the extracellular side, Figure 10.
-PFAM architectures show many proteins with only a single SPW motif however a more careful analysis of these sequences shows that in many cases they contain a second degenerate SPW unit with the proline residue conserved (Figure S3).
+The remaining two PFAM families do not have suitable templates, and contact-based modelling is the best suitable method for model them.

-The Tryptophan is on the outer side of the protein, facing the bilayer, while the proline is on the inner side of the protein, promoting the formation of a kink in the transmembrane helix [29].
-The protein contains a ser-pro motif, which is rare among TM-proteins and most likely increases the bending effect of proline significantly due to their hydrogen bond pattern [30].
+SPW family

-DUF2963 (PF11178)
+According to the PFAM database, the SPW family is present in Bacteria and Archaea in one or two units, and in a few cases in association with a Vitamin K epoxide reductase or NAD-dependent epimerase/dehydratase domain.
+Each repeated unit is formed by two transmembrane alpha-helices and is characterized by an SPW motive [35].
+According to our model, the repeated motifs is buried in the membrane symmetrically located close to the extracellular side, Fig. 8b.
+PFAM architectures show many proteins with only a single SPW motif however a more careful analysis of these sequences shows that in many cases they contain a second degenerate SPW unit before or after the one identified where however the proline residue is conserved (Figure S2).

-DUF2963 is a protein family of unknown function present only in Mollicutes bacteria [27].
-Our model results in a Class III.5 “anti-parallel β layer / β hairpins” protein, Figure 10.
+The Tryptophan is on the outer side of the protein facing the bilayer while the proline is on the inner side of the protein promoting the formation of a kink in the transmembrane helix [36].
+The motif “SP” in particular, increase the bending effect of proline significantly due to their hydrogen bond pattern [37], indeed due to the structural propriety, the motif is relatively rare in membrane proteins [37].

-Curlin repeats family (PF07012)
+Curlin repeats family

-The curlin repeats family is the only family where PconsC4 outperforms DeepMetaPsicov.
-Here, the PconsC4 model has a higher predicted TM score (Supplementary Table1) and agrees better with information from the available literature [31].
-Curlin is predicted to have a β-solenoid structure, see Figure 10.
-DeBenedictis et al. presented ab-initio models for two members of the Curlin repeat family, CsgA and CsgB [31].
-The structure of their best models is visually in agreement with our model (a direct comparison is difficult as the coordinates are not available for their models).
-Our model is also in agreement with the partial structure of the repeat units of CsgA published by Perov et al. [32].
-This model contains two parallel β-sheets with individual units situated perpendicular to the fibril axis (corresponding PDB IDs are 6G8C, 6G8D, 6G8E).
+Our model results in a β-solenoid structure, Fig. 8c DeBenedictis et al. in 2017 presented and discussed ab initio models for the Curlin repeats family members CsgA and CsgB [38], their best models is in agreement with our model (a direct comparison is difficult as the coordinates is not available of their model).
+The model is furthermore confirmed by the partial structure of the repeat units of CsgA published by Perov et al. [39] where they crystallize in parallel β-sheets with individual units situated perpendicular to the fibril axis (corresponding PDB IDs are 6G8C, 6G8D, 6G8E).